meltano/meltano/docs/src/handbook/engineering/README.md

   website file store.
 - `sdk.meltano.com` is served by `readthedocs.org` (this is not the same as `readthedocs.com`)
-- `hub.meltano.com` is served by Gitlab Pages.
+- `hub.meltano.com` is served by GitLab Pages.

 ## Outages & escalation